IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Silvanus_P._Thompson" target="_blank">Silvanus P. Thompson</a>

 >“The black holes of nature are **the most perfect macroscopic objects there are in the universe**: the only elements in their construction are our concepts of space and time.
-And since the general theory of Relativity provides only a single unique family of solutions for their descriptions, they are the simplest objects as well.”
+And since the general theory of Relativity provides only a single unique family of solutions for their descriptions, they are the simplest objects as well.”<sup id="a3"><a href="#f3">3</a></sup>

-― <a href="https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar" target="_blank">Subrahmanyan Chandrasekhar</a> (This statement was made considering General Relativity, a classical theory.
-It was written in 1983 (9 years after Hawking radiation was proposed) in the preface of his book.
-Maybe he was unaware of the humongous number of states needed for the black hole to interpret Bekenstein-Hawking entropy statistically.)
+― <a href="https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar" target="_blank">Subrahmanyan Chandrasekhar</a>

 >“Black holes ain't as black as they are painted.
 They are not the eternal prisons they were once thought.
 Things can get out of a black hole, both to the outside, and possibly to another universe.
 So if you feel you are in a black hole, don't give up.
 There's a way out.”